snakypy/dotctrl/README.md

 dotctrl restore --element=".zprofile"
 ```

-> NOTE: You must enter the element path without the `HOME` path.
+> NOTE: You must enter an element without the absolute path.

 If you want to perform a massive **restore**, do:

 ```shell
 dotctrl restore
 ```
-> Note: > Note: If there is already an element created in the original location, **Dotctrl** will inform you to use
+> Note: If there is already an element created in the original location, **Dotctrl** will inform you to use
 > the `--force` option.

 By default, when restoring elements to the source location, Dotctrl does not remove the element from the registry